Quick question: When was the last time you heard a genuine “thank you” at work?

+Not the automatic “thanks” you get when someone hands you a report—but the kind where your effort was noticed, valued, and celebrated.
 Let’s face it—today’s work isn’t just about tasks and schedules.
-It’s about being seen, valued, and appreciated for the difference you make every day
+It’s about being seen, valued, and appreciated for the difference you make every day.
+And no—it’s not only about team outings, dinner tables or once-a-quarter pizza or day-out parties.
+It is all about creating it.

 -